Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Conclusion

-In Table~\ref{foggy_ab_con}, we present more ablation analysis for Cityscapes$\rightarrow$FoggyCityscapes experiment.
+\textbf{Ablation analysis for different loss functions:} In Table~\ref{foggy_ab_con}, we present more ablation analysis for Cityscapes$\rightarrow$FoggyCityscapes experiment.
 In Table~\ref{foggy_ab_con}, the first experiment is standard mean-teacher \cite{tarvainen2017mean} framework for SFDA setting.
 The second experiment is performed to understand the effect between supervised and our proposed contrastive loss.
 The supervised contrastive loss \cite{khosla2020supervised} is computed between the proposals generated from the student and teacher network.
 The class information for each proposal is obtained after passing through the RoI feature extractor and classification head.
 Using the proposal features and class information between student and teacher networks, we compute the SupCon loss.
 Therefore compared to mean-teacher training, supervised contrastive learning on mean-teacher increase the performance by 1.9 mAP.
 Without supervised contrastive learning, distillation loss between student and teacher networks degrades the performance from 36.2 mAP to 35.9 mAP.
-In final, utilizing graph-guided contrastive learning on the proposal features on top of GDL further helps the model learn high-quality representations, increasing performance by 1.3 mAP on the target domain.
+In final, utilizing graph-guided contrastive learning on the proposal features on top of GDL further helps the model learn high-quality representations, increasing performance by 1.9 mAP on the target domain.
+Note all augmentations are applied on the image level.
+Also, strong and weak augmentation essentially simulates the domain gap between student and teacher.
+Exploiting this property and mean-teacher framework, the consistency loss between strongly augmented student prediction and weakly augmented teacher predictions enforces the student network to learn a more robust and domain-invariant feature representation.
+Strong augmentation: color jitter, grayscale, Gaussian blur, erasing.
+Weak augmentation: horizontal flip.

+\textbf{Ablations analysis on IRG network}: In Table \ref{tab:all_ab}, in the second row, we use Kmeans clustering algorithm to find positive proposal pairs instead of IRG network.
+Specifically, we utilize kmeans algorithm to find positive proposals and then apply CRL loss.
+From Table \ref{tab:all_ab}, we can infer that using learnable IRG to model positive relations is more effective than kmeans and improves the performance by considerable margin.
+In a next row, we freeze the IRG network and use the original edge weights to compute CRL loss.
+In frozen IRG experiment, when we use original edge weights to compute GCL loss the performance drops to 36.2 mAP compared to learnable IRG network.